 “I was blessed with some of the best musicians around,” recalls Maria, “and they made it easy, fun and relaxed.
 I love pianist James Weidman’s playing.
 He’s very lyrical, his harmonic sense is beautiful, and he plays wonderful ideas that inspire and support my singing.
 I’ve known bassist Dean Johnson for 20 years, and this is the first time we’ve ever played together.
 I love his full, rich tone – and his solos are always beautiful and often capture a spirit of fun.
 Drummer Tony Moreno and I did a couple of gigs together over the years, and I’ve always loved his tasteful playing.
 He puts a lot of fire and excitement into the music and, at the same time, his drumming is very sensitive with singers.
 Ron Horton is a phenomenal trumpeter and flugelhorn player.
 I love his soulful sound, his musical ideas, and his emotional intensity.
 I am so thrilled that they are all on this CD.”

 While most of the standards on Soul Eyes are familiar, these versions are unique.
 “It was very important to include a bit of myself and my take on the world, because so many people have recorded standards.
 I wanted to create a CD that brings these beautiful tunes to life in a way that was a bit different from the way other people have done them, with my point of view.”
 Certainly this version of the opening “How Little We Know” differs from previous renditions.
-It is given a gentle interpretation as Maria sings about the mystery of love, and it becomes quite touching near its end when the tempo slows down.
+It is given a gentle interpretation as Maria sings about the mystery of love, and i t becomes quite touching near its end when the tempo slows down.

 “The thing I love about ‘Inside A Silent Tear’, a beautiful song written by Blossom Dearie, is how it allows the message to shine.
 Love can be tearful and love can be sad.
 We sometimes make wrong choices in love, but the feeling behind this tune keeps it from being depressing.
 It’s a very truthful song.”
 Maria digs so deep into the lyrics that eventually the words are not even necessary to express her feelings and she sings wordlessly for a chorus.
 Ron Horton’s flugelhorn blends beautifully with her in several spots.